Ezayji/e-commerce/README.md

     ---

-    **Front-End** testing suites covers the functionality of all components<br/>
+    **Front-End** testing suites cover the functionality of all components<br/>

-    You can run the suites from the 'client' folder using a CLI:
+    You can run the suites from the 'client' folder:
     >Folder: e-commerce/client
     ```
     $ npm test